junguler/_image-manipulation/Tiler/README.md

 ```
 for i in *.jpg ; do python3 ~/git-stuff/tiler/tiler.py $i ~/git-stuff/tiler/tiles/waves/gen_wave/ ; mv out.png T-$i.png ; done
 ```
-because we are not in the folder tiler.py is, we need to pass it's complete path for the shell to know where it is, we should also change the name of output files because the program always outpots images as `out.png` and if we didn't change them they would have been overwritten
+because we are not in the folder tiler.py is, we need to pass it's complete path for the shell to know where it is, we should also change the name of output files because the program always outputs images as `out.png` and if we didn't change them they would have been overwritten

 and mux the images
 ```